Banana Protein Balls

 Arman’s recipe tips

 • Adjust the consistency.
 If the batter is too thick, add extra milk.
 If it’s too thin, add more coconut flour.
-The dough should be firm but malleable.
+The dough should be firm but easy to roll.

 • Swap the coconut flour.
-Try blanched almond flour or oat flour instead.
-Just note you’ll need to add more as neither is as absorbent as coconut flour.
+You can use blanched almond flour or oat flour instead.
+Just note you’ll need to add more, as neither is as absorbent as coconut flour.
 Start with 1 ½ times the amount and add more as needed.

 Storage instructions